DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

     '
 End Sub
 ```
-#### Important note
+#### Note
-The new User-Friendly URLs feature is based on the standard routing mechanism using [query string](https://en.wikipedia.org/wiki/Query_string) and [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
-It allows getting full page content via one request and gives us some significant improvements.
+The new User-Friendly URLs feature is based on the standard routing mechanism that uses a [query string](https://en.wikipedia.org/wiki/Query_string) and a [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+This allows you to get full page content in a single request and gives us other significant improvements.
 For example, you will be able to achieve the functionality described in the [How to open a View specified in an external link after logging in to a Web application with the security system enabled?](https://isc.devexpress.com/Thread/WorkplaceDetails/B222208) ticket without any customization.

-## Routing customizations
+## Routing customization

-### 1. Slightly change the default route format for BrowserHistoryMode.FriendlyUrl mode.
+### 1. How to change the default format of User-Friendly URLs
-To have the '/YourCustomString/Contact_DetailView/ContactId' URL representation (just add a prefix and keep the rest), remove the default route and add a custom one using the following code:
+The following example shows how to add the *YourCustomString* prefix to the default user-friendly URL format.
+It removes the default routing rule (YourClass_View/KeyValue) and adds a custom one (YourCustomString/YourClass_View/KeyValue).
 ```csharp
 //C#
 using System;